Pornhub: Non-consensual pornography

 In 2023, a tool developed by Meta Platforms—Take It Down—was released.
 Participating platforms—including Pornhub—agree to remove non-consensual images or videos that users flag with the tool.
 Other participants include OnlyFans, Facebook, Yubo, and Instagram.
 The program relies on users uploading hashes of images and cannot identify edited versions of the image.

+In September 2025, Pornhub's operators were required to establish a program to prevent the distribution of nonconsensual material on its websites and pay a $5 million penalty to the state of Utah in order to settle their charges of doing little to block videos and photos featuring nonconsensual material.

 Non-pornographic content

 Pornhub users have often uploaded non-pornographic content to the site, including posts of Hollywood films (believing copyright holders would be less likely to look for uploads on Pornhub relative to mainstream video-sharing services such as YouTube), to monetize content deemed ineligible for monetization, or as memes and jokes.
 These videos often have double entendre titles resembling porn films.
 Examples include a pirated recording of the musical Hamilton listed as "Revolutionary Boys Get Dirty on American Politics"; a clip from the animated film Puss in Boots listed as "Hardcore Pussy Gets Wrecked"; highlight compilations of esports events tagged as a "gangbang"; and Ryan Creamer videos featuring comedic clips with sexual titles.
+In 2014 internet users uploaded highlight videos of the Brazil v Germany match on Pornhub under ironic titles such as "Young Brazilians get fucked by entire German soccer team."
+The site has since deleted the highlight videos on copyright grounds and issued a plea for users to cease uploading the footage in question, jokingly tweeting that their "public humiliation category is full."

 In March 2020, Pornhub premiered Leilah Weinraub's documentary Shakedown, which chronicles a black lesbian strip club of the same name in Los Angeles.
 The film streamed on the service throughout March, before being released via Criterion Channel.
 Brand director Alex Klein stated that the film's premiere on Pornhub was part of "a larger general commitment Pornhub has to supporting the arts".